 Before the devil tempted Jesus to turn stone to bread, God gave Jesus a threefold witness that he is the Son of God: the Spirit, the word, and the flesh.
 According to God’s law, “A matter must be established by the testimony of two or three witnesses.”
 Two witnesses would have been enough to prove Jesus is God’s son.
 God established the matter by offering three.

-Immediately after Jesus received the Holy Spirit, God confirmed the Spirit’s witness with the spoken word.
+Immediately after Jesus received the Holy Spirit, God confirmed the Spirit’s inner witness with the spoken word.
 While he prayed, God spoke from heaven, “This is my Son, whom I love; with him I am well pleased.”
-Even though Christians receive the same “Spirit of sonship” when we repent of sin, Jesus is the only son who has been publicly acknowledged by God.
+Even though Christians receive the same “Spirit of sonship” when we repent of sin, Jesus is the only son God publicly acknowledged.

 The devil is a problem but not our biggest problem.
 If we understand God’s written word, the devil is little more than an annoyance.
 Peter told us to “be self-controlled and alert.
 Your enemy the devil prowls around like a roaring lion looking for someone to devour.”
 The comparison of the devil to a roaring lion tells us how little power he possesses.